shieldfy/API-Security-Checklist/README-de.md

 - [ ] Führen kontinuierlich Sicherheitstests (statische/dynamische Analyse) für Ihren Code.
 - [ ] Überprüfen Ihre Abhängigkeiten (Software und Betriebssystem) auf bekannte Schwachstellen.
 - [ ] Stelle sicher, dass du im Fehlerfall auch schnell wieder den vorherigen Stand einspielen kannst (Rollback).

+## Monitoring
+- [ ] Use centralized logins for all services and components.
+- [ ] Use agents to monitor all traffic, errors, requests, and responses.
+- [ ] Use alerts for SMS, Slack, Email, Telegram, Kibana, Cloudwatch, etc.
+- [ ] Ensure that you aren't logging any sensitive data like credit cards, passwords, PINs, etc.
+- [ ] Use an IDS or/and IPS system to monitor your API requests and instances.

 ---